 In addition, persons discharging managerial responsibilities are obliged to disclose their interests and those of close family members in shares of companies whose shares are admitted to trading on a regulated market, under the MAR.
 Under the Transparency Regulations and related Central Bank Transparency Rules, major shareholders in issuers whose shares are admitted to trading on a regulated market in Ireland must disclose the voting rights held by them.

 The European Union (Anti-Money Laundering: Beneficial Ownership of Corporate Entities) Regulations 2019 (the Regulations) came into force on 22 March 2019 and brought Ireland's beneficial ownership rules for corporates in line with the Fourth Anti-Money Laundering Directive, as amended by the Fifth Anti-Money Laundering Directive.

 Corporate and legal entities are required to file information about their beneficial owners (of more than 25 per cent) with a central beneficial ownership register.
 The central register in Ireland is maintained by the Companies Registration Office.

 Listed companies are not required to comply with the Regulations, as they are subject to disclosure requirements that are consistent with this law.

-vi Disclosure of non-financial and diversity information
+vi Non-financial and diversity information

-The Regulations provide for two separate reporting requirements as follows:
+The Regulations provide for two separate reporting requirements, as follows:

 There are no specific legal requirements or guidance in Ireland regulating corporate social responsibility.
 However, Irish companies are increasingly aware of corporate social responsibility issues.
 Most public listed companies acknowledge the need for and benefits of providing information to shareholders and the public on corporate social responsibility.